arjan/espotify/README.md

 Running the tests
 -----------------

-espotify comes with a CT test suites; to run it, create a `test/app.config` with your spotify credentials (copy `test/app.config.in` as example); and then run the tests:
+espotify comes with a bunch of CT test suites; to run it, create a `test/app.config` with your spotify credentials (copy `test/app.config.in` as example); and then run the tests:

-    rebar compile ct -v
+    rebar ct -v suites=espotify_nif_playback

 If everything is OK, you should see the tests logging in to Spotify, playing a part of a song, etc.